Chart Color Schemes

 The level of general health in Gowanbrae is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Gowanbrae shows better-than-average health outcomes with a lower prevalence of common conditions among its general population compared to national averages.
+Gowanbrae shows above-average health outcomes with low prevalence of common health conditions among its general population.

-However, older and at-risk cohorts have a higher prevalence.
-Approximately 51% (~1,613 people) of the population has private health cover.
+However, this prevalence is higher than the national average among older and at-risk cohorts.
+Approximately 51% (~1,613 people) of Gowanbrae's total population has private health cover.
 The most prevalent medical conditions are asthma (8.2%) and arthritis (7.2%).
-About 72.6% of residents report no medical ailments, slightly higher than Greater Melbourne's 72.2%.
-Gowanbrae has a larger elderly population at 18.7% (595 people), compared to Greater Melbourne's 14.0%, which may require more health attention.
+About 72.6% of residents report no medical ailments, compared to 72.2% in Greater Melbourne.
+Gowanbrae has a higher proportion of residents aged 65 and over at 18.7% (595 people), compared to Greater Melbourne's 14.0%.

 Frequently Asked Questions - Health